kingfavourjudah/tch-rs-demo/README.md

 ## License

-MIT License (or specify your license)
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing